fmxsh/tot-ontology/README.md

 Is a framework -

-Because a _thing of things_ is self-referential.
+Because a _structure of things_ is self-referential.
 It consists of itself, using itself to describe itself.

-A perciever is part of the _thing of things_, because without the perceiver, there is no perception of the thing.
+A perciever is part of the _structure of things_, because without the perceiver, there is no perception of the thing.
 The meaningful existence of a thing is dependent on the perceiver.
 Because there is a perceiver, there is a differentiation of perception enacted by the perceiver.

-A perceiver is anything that can describe itself in terms of the _thing of things_.
+A perceiver is anything that can describe itself in terms of the _structure of things_.
 (Directly conscious entity is self-aware, an indirectly concious entity is an entity that can describe itself and is acting as an extension of self-aware enteties (an organizatoin, an AI, and similar)

-Because a perceiver describes itslef in terms of the _thing of things_, it also implies a process of choice and purpose.
+Because a perceiver describes itslef in terms of the _structure of things_, it also implies a process of choice and purpose.
 The choices defining the conscious entity (for example a human) affects the perception of other things, such that either the things are useful or not to the self-interest of the being perceiving them.
 The easiest to think of is self-preservance.
 Tools to secure self-preservance are favoured over non-functional things.

 ### Self-emergence

-Self-emergence is the unifying emergent principle by which a _thing of things_ achieves its self-hood, meaning it can itself enact whatever is required of it, like being self-organizing, self-constituting, self-defining etc. It is thus not relying on external instruction.
+Self-emergence is the unifying emergent principle by which a _structure of things_ achieves its self-hood, meaning it can itself enact whatever is required of it, like being self-organizing, self-constituting, self-defining etc. It is thus not relying on external instruction.
 Its recursive nature implies it never, at any point, was relying on external instruction.
 It is thus not a system described by something outside it.
 It is self-describing.
 It describes any thing, including itself, using itself.

 At the core, we have the recognition of difference in perception.
 How perception is differentiated (meaning where we percieve the boundaries of a thing) is defined by its identity.
 One may be surprised many more expensive speakers do not come with cables or even amplifiers.
 That is because in the domain of high end speakers another ontology presides, where the concept of a speaker is limited to the actual speaker unit, whereas in the budget market, a speaker is understood as "that which makes sound" which then implies a whole set of common things such as sound cables and power adapters.
 A thing here, thus is understood and delineated by an describable idea.
 If you ask the dealer in a high end shop about the cables, he would _describe_ the _idea_ that the speaker unit is _just the speakers and not the sound cables_.
-In a _Thing of Things_, the identity is the highest delimiting factor, which is also contained within the thing, and thus the thing contains its own boundaries.
+In a _structure of things_, the identity is the highest delimiting factor, which is also contained within the thing, and thus the thing contains its own boundaries.
 (It is thus self-delimiting).

-The _Thing of Things_ contains its own boundary as a reflection of its identity.
+The _structure of things_ contains its own boundary as a reflection of its identity.
 Embeded in the thing itself, is the identity which is the highest structural contraint, or structural affirmation.

 It is the act of differentiating perception to isolate _identity_ as a property in a thing (rather than putting the identity outside the thing), that makes the identity give rise to self-emergence, in the sense that any other thing within the thing must align it-_self_ with the identity, thus, the thing becomes self-enacting.